The Guide to Unlocking Growth:

 Understand Your Hero Customer Journey: Read the Wave

 1. Urgent Pain: The Champion’s journey starts with an Urgent Pain, prompting the Champion to meet with the company immediately.
-It answers the question: why buy now instead of waiting?
+Without an Urgent Pain, the potential Champion is generally too busy to meet with the company, and then the customer journey never starts.
+The Urgent Pain answers the question: why buy now instead of waiting?
 People sometimes confuse “pain” with “Urgent Pain.”
-Addressing this is critical to generating fast-closing leads.
-If there is no urgent pain, the GTM will be very tough.
+If there is no Urgent Pain, any GTM will be very tough, even if there is a pain.

 Question: What is the Urgent pain?
 How many customers share the same Urgent pain?

-2. Date Wow: The first of two types of Wows, the Date Wow is a feature or service that captivates the champion and makes them believe in the company.
-Using a dating metaphor, inbound sets up a blind date, and the date wow helps secure follow-on dates and causes the champion to pick you.
-In other words, Date Wow drives conversion at the top of the funnel.
+2. Date Wow: The first of two types of Wows, the Date Wow is a feature or service that captivates the potential Champion and makes them believe in the company.
+Using a dating metaphor, inbound sets up a blind date, and the date wow helps secure follow-on dates and causes the prospect to become your Champion.
+In other words, conversion at the top of the funnel is very difficult without a Date Wow.
 Wows are picked by the customer and not the product team and may differ from what the product team takes pride in.

 Question: What is the Date Wow?
 What future Date Wow is product working on?